ljsinclair/featurebase-docs/docs/tools/python-client-library/python-client-home.md

 has_toc: false
 ---

-# How do I access FeatureBase from a Python application?
+# How do use Python to run queries on my FeatureBase database?

-The FeatureBase Python package provides a client class that:
+The FeatureBase Python Client Library provides client classes to:
-* represents a connection to a FeatureBase Cloud or Community database
+* Connect to a FeatureBase Cloud or Community database
-* exposes public methods that allow a Python application to submit queries
+* Run SQL queries on your database
+* Output results

 ## Before you begin